 pubTALK is a monthly series of informal lectures and discussions, held at the pub!
 A typical pubTALK features a short talk from an expert on a particular topic, followed by an open Q&A. Speakers and attendees are encouraged to stay for a drink afterwards to continue the discussion informally.

-pubTALKs are held on the first Monday of every month, from 7pm-9pm, upstairs at The Jolly Sailor in Canterbury.
+pubTALKs are held on the second Monday of each month upstairs at The Jolly Sailor in Canterbury from 7pm to 9pm.
 The talks are free to attend, and everyone is welcome.
 Please arrive from 19.00 for a 19.30 start.
 Please see the monthly drop down boxes below for details of location.